wkonitzer/teleport-task/docs/kubernetes-design-doc.md

 ## Summary

 This design intentionally favors correctness, clarity, and security over shortcuts.
 While the environment is local, the architecture mirrors real-world Kubernetes deployments, making it suitable for demonstrations, evaluations, and security-focused discussions.

+This model also highlights why managing access, identity, and lifecycle at scale becomes challenging, and why centralized access platforms are commonly introduced in production environments.